Proper Conflict-free Coloring of Graphs with Large Maximum Degree: Introduction

 A coloring $\vph$ of a graph $G$ is \EmphE{proper}{0mm} if $\vph(v)\ne \vph(w)$ for all $vw\in E(G)$.
 As we have seen, being conflict-free on every edge of a hypergraph with size 2 is equivalent to being a proper coloring of a graph.
 So it is more convenient to consider the following notion, so that we can focus on edges with larger size.
 For a graph $G$ and a hypergraph $\Hy$ with $V(G)=V(\Hy)$, a \EmphE{{proper conflict-free coloring of $(G,\Hy)$}}{0mm} is a proper coloring of $G$ that is also a conflict-free coloring of $\Hy$.
-This notion is general: given a graph $G$, by appropriately defining an associated hypergraph $\Hy$, every proper conflict-free coloring of $(G,\Hy)$ is an acyclic coloring, a star coloring, and a frugal coloring of $G$, respectively.
+This notion is general: given a graph $G$, by appropriately defining an associated hypergraph $\Hy$, every proper conflict-free coloring of $(G,\Hy)$ is an acyclic coloring, a star coloring, and a frugal coloring of $G$, respectively.\footnote{Always $V(\Hy)=V(G)$ and for acyclic, star, and $k$-frugal coloring we add an edge to $\Hy$ with vertex $S$, respectively, when $S$ spans a cycle, $S$ spans a $P_4$, or $S$ is a subset of size $k+1$ of the open neighborhood of some vertex in $G$.} (Note that proper conflict-free coloring is not equivalent to these other notions, but is in fact strictly more general.)
 So an upper bound for the number of colors used in a proper conflict-free coloring for $(G,\Hy)$ provides an upper bound for those extensively studied notions in graph coloring.
 On the other hand, for acyclic coloring \cite{AMR}, star coloring \cite{FRR}, and $k$-frugal coloring (for fixed $k$) \cite{HMR}, the numbers of required colors are known to be superlinear in the graph's maximum degree.
 So an upper bound for proper conflict-free coloring for a general pair $(G,\Hy)$ cannot be linear in the maximum degree of $G$.

 In this paper we study sufficient conditions to have a proper conflict-free coloring for $(G,\Hy)$ with a number of colors that is a linear in the maximum degree of $G$.
 One such result is related to conflict-free proper coloring of graphs, which was introduced by Fabrici, Lu\v{z}ar, Rindo\v{s}ov\'{a}, and Sot\'{a}k~\cite{FLRS} and was further studied in~\cite{CPS,CCKP,hickingbotham,liu}.
 For a graph $G$, a \EmphE{{proper conflict-free coloring of $G$}}{0mm} is a proper conflict-free coloring of the pair $(G,\Hy)$, where $\Hy$ is the hypergraph with $V(\Hy)=V(G)$ and the edges of $\Hy$ are the (open) neighborhoods of the non-isolated vertices of $G$.
 In other words, a proper conflict-free coloring of a graph $G$ is a proper coloring of $G$ such that for every non-isolated vertex $v$, some color appears exactly once on the neighbors of $v$.
 This notion is a combination of proper coloring and the pointed conflict-free chromatic parameter studied in \cite{C,PT}.